Constants of motion in stationary axisymmetric gravitational fields: invariants QUARTIC in the momenta

 where $f^{ijk}=4{K^{ijkl}}{\partial _l}\Phi$.
-Eq. \eqref{eq:IntegrabilityCondQuart2} can be recovered from the above expression by setting $n=m=i=z$ and $i=j=k=y$.
+Eq. \eqref{eq:IntegrabilityCondQuart2} follows from \eqref{eq:IntegrabilityCondQuart22} by setting $n=m=i=z$ and $i=j=k=y$.
 Eq. \eqref{eq:IntegrabilityCondQuart2} will suffice for our present purposes, as we shall restrict attention to two-dimensional motion in section \ref{sec:nohairquartic} and beyond.
 If, in addition to $H$ and $L_z$, a third constant of motion exists for all initial conditions in three dimensions, then this constant ought to also be conserved in the special case of orbits with $L_z=0$ that lie on a meridional plane.
 That is, three dimensional motion is integrable only if meridional motion is integrable.\ We may thus set $x=0$ and study motion restricted on\ the meridional ($y$-$z$) plane first.
-If such motion is integrable, generalization to three dimensions is straightforward by virtue of axisymmetry.
+If such motion is found to be integrable, generalization to three dimensions is straightforward by virtue of axisymmetry.

 Eqs. \eqref{eq:KillingEq4th1}--\eqref{eq:IntegrabilityCondQuart2} suggest a systematic method for obtaining potentials admitting quartic invariants:

 \begin{enumerate} \item The tensor $K^{ijkl}$ may be computed by solving Eq. \eqref{eq:KillingEq4th1} subject to the symmetries of the problem.